Ford Fusion vs Chevy Malibu

 However, as you raise your budget and are willing to consider Ford’s next trim up, the Fusion suddenly becomes more competitive.
 Higher end Fusion trims offer a roomier interior, superior driver assists and optional all wheel drive, which are definitely worth considering.

 Overall, however, we’re going to give the nod to the Chevy Malibu.
-Unlike Ford, Chevrolet haven’t given up on their sedans and other passenger vehicles, and it just feels like the Malibu has been getting more love recently.
+Unlike Ford, Chevrolet haven’t given up on their sedans and other passenger vehicles, and it just feels like the Malibu has been on the receiving end of more recent love.